CDFIs strengthen communities

 Congress created the CDFI Fund in 1994 to provide capital to help certified CDFIs attract additional investments in housing, community facilities, jobs and essential services for people with low and moderate incomes.

-The CDFI Assessment and Ratings System examines CDFIs’ impact and financial strength.
+We have also been rated multiple times by AERIS, which examines CDFIs’ impact and financial strength.
 Ratings take into account a CDFI’s performance in the past five years, its current financial position, and future risk factors.
-The Community Loan Fund has received a sterling AAA+2 rating.